TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/docs/About-Paths.md

 ### Other workarounds

 Enable a "Group Policy" setting introduced in recent versions of Windows 10 to [remove the 260-character limit](https://superuser.com/questions/1119883/windows-10-enable-ntfs-long-paths-policy-option-missing) and enable support for long paths.
-For now it doesn't do much; applications need to be updated to support this setting.
-Not even Windows Explorer seems to support it.
+For now it doesn't do much; applications need to be updated to support this setting (not even Windows Explorer seems to).

 Choose a shorter path by not saving files too deeply into the folder tree.
 This is not really an option for these scripts, if you already store them in the root of the drive.